ska-telescope/sdp-integration/charts/README.md

 # Running the SDP stand-alone

+Before proceeding run the SDP, local development environment needs to be set up.
+Details can be found at the [requirements](/SKA/docs/build/html/running/requirements.html) page.

 ## Create the namespace for SDP workflows

 The SDP deploys its workflows and their execution engines into a separate